Summer Learning

 • No, students cannot audit courses.
 We encourage and support students who engage in the course and participate fully.

-How do the Math and English Foundations courses work?
+How do the Math and English Foundations support courses work?

 • Students who register for Math 8 and 9 (Numeracy), or English 8 and 9 (Literacy) will be assessed on the first day of classes and then grouped based on skill level.